saljoudi/KSA-Covid19-/README.md

 So, in this personal project I am going to walk you through the process of handling this dataset & what insights it can offer.
 I mainly use data visualization tools to show the numbers and percentages.
 These visuals will also answer some questions which will lead to other questions.

-#### Reminder: This is an ongoing project & aims at providing insights and facts as well as serving as a tutorial.
+#### Reminder: This project aims at providing insights & facts as well as serving as a tutorial.
+I will be updating it when there is a change in the trends.

 ##### Okay, let's dive in.
-**import the needed packages**
+**importing the needed packages**

 ```
 import numpy as np